 How To Set Up A Special Needs Trust

 For those with a child or relative with a disability, providing excellent care is a top of mind concern.
-As you consider how best to look after a loved one, you may want to know how to set up a special needs trust.
+As you consider how best to look after a loved one, you may want to know how to set up a special needs trust fund.
 Special needs trusts are* used to provide financial resources for a disabled person while preserving needs-based government aid from programs such as Medicaid and Supplemental Security Income (SSI).
 These government programs often disqualify a person who owns or has access to assets worth more than $2,000.
-If drafted correctly, these trusts can protect loved ones and give them a better quality of life than if they relied on government aid alone.
+If drafted correctly, these special needs trusts can protect loved ones and give them a better quality of life than if they relied on government aid alone.

 Who can set up a special needs trust?

-Parents, guardians and other family members can set up or contribute to a special needs trust on behalf of a disabled or aged relative.
-Anyone may give to a special needs trust regardless of whether they are related to the beneficiary.
+Parents, guardians and other family members can set up or contribute to a special needs trust fund on behalf of a disabled or aged relative.
+Anyone may give to a special needs trust fund regardless of whether they are related to the beneficiary.
 Most commonly, however, these trusts are set up by the beneficiary’s parents or grandparents.

 It is important to note these trusts are not always the appropriate solution for every family.
 Families above certain wealth thresholds likely do not need such a trust because the point of a special needs trust fund is to supplement government aid.
-Many ultra high net worth families choose to forgo public assistance because the beneficiaries of such trusts will have access to financial resources that will make the need for public assistance unnecessary.
+Many ultra high net worth families choose to forgo public assistance because the beneficiaries of special needs trusts will have access to financial resources that will make the need for public assistance unnecessary.

 All special needs trust funds require certain basic information, but the distribution standards for a special needs trust are often the most important provisions in the entire trust agreement.
 A broad distribution standard may cause the trust to be considered an available resource and disqualify the beneficiary.
 On the other hand, a narrow standard will restrict the trustee from providing benefits which will enhance the beneficiary’s lifestyle.